 It is named “Pie”, kindly do not confuse it with Pie controls.
-The exploit is for now the only one to be able to Root your Moto on KitKat 4.4.x, which is a tethered exploit that means you need to run it on every boot to enable the root.
+The exploit is, for now, the only one to be able to Root your Moto on KitKat 4.4.x, which is a tethered exploit that means you need to run it on every boot to enable the root.
 The developer has also stated something important “You do not get system write access, you do get root and busybox“.
 This is a statement you need to understand and cope with until a permanent root method is detailed.
-If you are also a developer and seek much more in-depth view of how it works, look here.
+If you are also a developer and seek a much more in-depth view of how it works.

 Preparations Before Root

 - Install the appropriate Motorola USB drivers.

 - A USB data cable compatible with the device

 - Backup everything including storage, SMS, Contacts, etc.